Ain't Too Proud: Broadway (2019)

 The musical opened on Broadway in 2019 at the Imperial Theatre, with previews beginning February 28, 2019 and an opening night on March 21, 2019.
 As of March 12, 2020, the show suspended production due to the COVID-19 pandemic.
 On May 10, 2021, it was announced that the show would return to Broadway with a gala performance on October 16.
 The production had its final performance on January 16, 2022.

-US Tour (2021)
+U.S. Equity Tour (2021)

-It was announced on May 31, 2019 that the national tour would kick off in July 2020 at the Providence Performing Arts Center in Providence, Rhode Island.
+It was announced on May 31, 2019, that the national equity tour would kick off in July 2020 at the Providence Performing Arts Center in Providence, Rhode Island.
 The premiere was postponed due to the COVID-19 pandemic.
 It opened at the Durham Performing Arts Center in Durham, North Carolina on December 7, 2021.
+It played its final performance on March 3, 2024, at the Saenger Theater in New Orleans, Louisiana.

 West End (2023)

-A production will begin performances in the West End at the Prince Edward Theatre on March 31, 2023.
+A production began performances in the West End at the Prince Edward Theatre on March 31, 2023.
+The show closed at the Prince Edward Theatre on 17 September 2023.
+The show was originally set to run until 7 January 2024.

+U.S. 2nd National Tour (2024)

+The non-union 2nd National Tour began performances at the CIBC Theatre in Chicago, Illinois on September 24, 2024.
+It played its final performance on July 27, 2025 at the Starlight Theatre in Kansas City, Missouri.